Summary of accounting policies

 Written-off financial assets

-Write-offs are charged against previously booked impairments.
+Write-offs are charged against previously recorded impairments.
 If no specific impairment is recorded on the basis of IRC decision making in the past, the write-off is included directly in the profit and loss account under ‘Impairments’.

 Modification of financial assets